Military history of Mexico: Lázaro Cárdenas and the military

 With the 1934 presidential election looming at the end of the six years that would have been Obregón's term as president, generals who were part of Calles's ruling group now began to show their presidential ambitions.
 Cárdenas resigned his post as Minister of War and ran for the presidency with the support of Saturnino Cedillo, the radical strongman of the state of San Luis Potosí and other generals.
-Unlike previous elections, that of Cáfdenas did not provoke a military revolt by disgruntled generals.
+Unlike previous elections, that of Cárdenas did not provoke a military revolt by disgruntled generals.
 Cárdenas accepted the cabinet that Calles proposed, with only General Francisco Múgica being Cárdenas's choice.
 Calles had expected Cárdenas to become a puppet president like his immediate predecessors, but increasing he forged his own more independent and radical path of social reform.
 As a counterpoise to the army, Cárdenas proposed arming peasants and he was close to Marxist labor leader Vicente Lombardo Toledano.
 Cárdenas cracked down on sources of revenue for generals by closing casinos.
 Although revolutionary generals were increasingly concerned by Cárdenas's moves, he began winning over the junior officer corps by creating better schools, housing, and pensions.
 Calles was alarmed at Cárdenas's independence and seeming radicalism and attempted to rein him in.
 Cárdenas openly broke with Calles, counting on the support of some army generals, labor, and peasants.
 He removed Calles's men from the cabinet; he purged Calles's men from the PNR.
 In the end in April 1936, Cárdenas put Calles put him on an airplane to exile in the U.S. Consolidating his position further, Cárdenas invited back from exile those generals driven out by Obregón and Calles.
 These included participants in the 1923 Delahuertista rebellion.
 Also returning from exile were military participants in the 1929 Escobar rebellion, including Escobar himself.
 Porfirio Díaz, Junior, José María Maytorena, former governor of Sonora, and José Vasconcelos also returned.
 It was the end of dominance of the Sonoran revolutionary generals from Mexican politics.